Information for all applicants

 You must take time over this aspect as it is essential to explain what you are asking people to do and the possible implications so that they can make a fully informed decision for themselves whether they wish to take part.

-You should give the research participant a copy of the Participant Information Sheet (alternative name, Plain Language Statement) to keep.
+You should give the research participant a copy of the Participant Information Sheet (sometimes referred to as Plain Language Statement) to keep.

 It is strongly advised you refer to the sample forms and guidance notes as there are some statements that you must include.